Food Security and Responsible Business

 The Guidelines serve as a reference and set out principles and internationally accepted standards for practices for the responsible governance of tenure.
 They provide a framework that States can use when developing their own strategies, policies, legislation, programmes and activities.
 They allow governments, civil society, the private sector and citizens to judge whether their proposed actions and the actions of others constitute acceptable practices. [read more]

-Responsible Investment in Agriculture and Food Systems (RAI) – Committee on World Food Security (CFS)
+By the Committee on World Food Security (CFS)

 The CFS – RAI acknowledge that the starting point for defining how responsible investment in agriculture and food systems can contribute to food security and nutrition is the recognition and respect for human rights.
 They are a set of ten principles that apply to all types and sizes of agricultural investment including fisheries, forests and livestock. [read more]

-Improving the positive impacts of investments on smallholder livelihoods and the landscapes they live in – Tropenbos International, FMO – the Dutch Development Bank, KIT- The Royal Tropical Institute, and HIVOS International, the Netherlands (2017).
+By Tropenbos International, FMO – the Dutch Development Bank, KIT- The Royal Tropical Institute, and HIVOS International, the Netherlands (2017).

 Current development policy is prioritising trade above aid.
 The government of the Netherlands, for instance, is encouraging private sector actors to engage in ‘inclusive business’, involving smallholder farmers. [read more]